-Seventeen years ago, two actors died a day apart: McLean Stevenson on February 15, 1996, and Roger Bowen on February 16.
-These two men were bound by more than just their dates of death, more even than just a shared profession.
+In 1996, two actors died just one day apart: McLean Stevenson on Feb.
+15 and Roger Bowen on Feb.
+16. These two men were bound by more than just their dates of death, by more even than just a shared profession.
 They both played the same well-loved character: Lt.
-Col. Henry Blake of M*A*S*H
+Col. Henry Blake of M*A*S*H.

-In 1970, Roger Bowen first brought to life the character created in Richard Hooker’s novel M*A*S*H: A Novel about Three Army Doctors.
-The movie’s Blake was a career Army man, serving as commanding officer of a hospital near the front lines of the Korean War.
-But this CO did more playing than commanding, leaving the 4077th a wild place to serve.
+In 1970, Roger Bowen first brought to life the character created by Richard Hooker in his novel M*A*S*H: A Novel about Three Army Doctors.
+The movie’s Col. Blake was a career Army man, serving as commanding officer of a hospital near the front lines of the Korean War.
+But this C.O. did more playing than commanding, making the 4077th a wild place to serve.

-When the tale came to the small screen in 1972, McLean Stevenson took over the role of Lt.
+When M*A*S*H came to the small screen in 1972, McLean Stevenson took on the role of Lt.
 Col. Blake, playing him as a reservist called up for the war, leaving behind a family practice in central Illinois.
-Blake on TV had just as relaxed a commanding style as he did in the movie, drinking and carousing with the soldiers in his command.
+TV's Blake had just as relaxed a commanding style as he did in the movie, drinking and carousing with the soldiers in his command.

 Over the course of the movie and the TV show, Lt.
 Col. Blake captured the hearts of viewers everywhere.
-But Stevenson was not as happy with the role as his viewers were.
-The first three seasons of the show saw the ensemble cast eclipsed by the star power of Alan Alda, who played Hawkeye.
+But Stevenson was not as happy with the role as his fans were.
+The first three seasons of the show saw the ensemble cast eclipsed by the star power of Alan Alda as Hawkeye Pierce.
 Characters like Blake, who were important in the book and movie, became secondary on the show.
-Stevenson was unhappy with playing second fiddle, and after the show’s third season, he left, along with Wayne Rogers, who played Trapper John and was also unhappy with the downgrading of his role.
+Unhappy with playing second fiddle, Stevenson left after the show’s third season, as did Wayne Rogers, aka Trapper John, who also was unhappy with the downgrading of his role.

-Stevenson’s departure from the show was planned out and his character’s departure was written as an honorable discharge – Blake would simply go home and resume his medical practice.
-But the show’s writers shocked both the viewers and Stevenson’s costars when they wrote in a surprise ending that had Blake’s plane go down on its way out of Korea, killing all its passengers.
-The show’s stars weren’t told of the plot development until moments before they had to film the scene, and their disconcerted surprise made great TV.
+Stevenson’s departure from the show was planned out, with his character receiving an honorable discharge and heading home to resume his medical practice.
+But the show’s writers shocked both viewers and Stevenson’s costars when they wrote in a surprise ending: on its way out of Korea, Blake's plane went down killing all of its passengers.
+The show’s stars weren’t told of the plot development until moments before they had to film the scene, and their genuine surprise made great TV.